matcauthon49/blog/content/posts/akerman.md

 [^3]: Marion Kalter, Interview with Chantal Akerman, 1977.

 [^4]: Well, second-greatest.
-Where were you when Rome fell?
+Where were you when the Roman Empire fell?